 The way people share information is changing the way we communicate with our target audiences.
-Facebook, Twitter and LinkedIn are just the tip of social media iceberg; there are more applications out there and more to come, which means more ways for you to personally connect and engage with your constituents.
+Facebook, Twitter and LinkedIn are just the tip of the social media iceberg; there are more applications out there and more to come, which means more ways for you to personally connect and engage with your constituents.
 Whether you’re reaching out to the public in general or to alumni, parents, faculty, staff, donors or friends of UC San Diego, social networks should be brought into the mix.

 The Role of Social Networks